OktarinTentakel/lsd-landmark-style-definition/readme.md

 if we want to override the definition later, we have to match the selector.
-You can, of course, easily achieve this, by **using the same selector** at a later point, the only real difference here being, that BEM might offer code completion for CSS classes in your IDE here, while you really have to copy the selector using LSD.
-I do not really see problem here, since overwriting stuff is not a common task (and it shouldn't).
-It even is something you should really think about, before doing it anyway.
+You can, of course, easily achieve this, by **using the same selector** at a later point, the only real difference here being, that BEM might offer code completion for CSS classes in your IDE here, while you really have to copy the selector when using LSD.
+I do not really see problem here, since overwriting stuff is not a common task (and it shouldn't be).
+It even is something you should really think about, before doing it, anyway.

 ### Strategies for Naming a Landmark